Tryout TrackerLegal

 14. Cookies & Tracking

-We use strictly necessary cookies and local storage to keep you signed in and remember your preferences.
-We may use first-party analytics to understand product usage.
-We do not use cross-site advertising trackers.
+We use only strictly necessary cookies and browser local storage to keep you signed in, isolate tenants, and remember preferences (such as theme and score-input mode).
+We may use first-party, privacy-respecting analytics to understand product usage.
+We do not use cross-site advertising trackers, do not sell or "share" personal information for behavioral advertising, and do not require a cookie-consent banner under the ePrivacy Directive or comparable laws because no non-essential or third-party tracking cookies are set.
 Most browsers let you block or delete cookies, but doing so may break parts of the Service (you may not be able to stay signed in).

 15. Third-Party Links & Services